SoothingMist/Remote-Soil-Moisture-Sensing/README.md

 * LoRa-Transmit-SoilMoisture-Transmit-TwoCapacitiveSensors-OnOff.zip : Updates sense/report module in LoRa-Transmit-Receive-SoilMoisture-Serial_TwoCapacitiveSensors.zip to replace "deep sleep" with on/off using a timer circuit.

+* Webplotting.zip : The original means of displaying sensor data for observation and control cannot be hosted on the internt.
+This part of the projct strives for software that can either be hosted locally or on the internet.

 # License